Tim Donaghy: Personality and behavior

+When Donaghy's name was publicized in 2007 as the referee involved in the scandal, reporters reached out to his former colleagues, teammates, classmates, and associates to learn more about him.
+The Delco Times wrote: "every teammate, classmate, or associate contacted…by the [Delco] Daily Times either chose not to comment on Donaghy or didn’t return phone calls…While there are those empathetic to Donaghy and his gambling-related plight, many others consider his a karmic downfall".
+The New York Daily News wrote, "Plenty of people did not remember Donaghy fondly.
+'I think he's one of those guys who always thought he was smarter than the adults.
+He felt like he could do what he wanted and get away with it,' said one, adding, 'he would always talk to you like he was a genius and you were a dummy.'"
+National writers wrote similar assessments, including Yahoo!
+Sports NBA columnist Adrian Wojnarowski: "several sources described him as fairly unpopular with his peers, past and present…From his Philly basketball roots to his peers in the NBA, Donaghy isn’t described with much affection."

-Officiating Career
+Officiating career

 Before officiating in the NBA, Donaghy spent five years officiating in Pennsylvania high school basketball and seven seasons in the Continental Basketball Association (CBA), and he was the head official for the 1993 CBA All-Star Game.
 The following year, he joined the NBA, where he worked for 13 years, officiating in 772 regular-season games and 20 playoff games.
 Donaghy was a participant in the NBA's Read to Achieve program, for which he participated in an event at the Universal Charter school during the 2002 NBA Finals.
 His uniform number was 21.

 During a 2003 regular-season game, Donaghy called a technical foul on Rasheed Wallace, then playing with the Portland Trail Blazers, for throwing a ball at another official during a game.
 Wallace confronted Donaghy after the game, screaming obscenities and, according to Donaghy, threatening him.
 Wallace was suspended for seven games; this was the longest suspension issued by the league for an incident not involving violence or drugs.

 Donaghy was one of three referees who worked the Pacers–Pistons brawl at The Palace of Auburn Hills on November 19, 2004, which ended in a fight between Pacers players and Pistons fans.